A graph-theoretic approach to computing Selmer groups of elliptic curves $y^2 = x^3 + bx$ over $\mathbb{Q}(i)$: Local Solubility Conditions

 Unlike the local solubility conditions away from $\t$, we do not relate local solubility conditions at $\t$ to any quartic residues.
-Instead, we prove that $d$ satisfies LSC at $\t$ if and only if $d$ satisfies one of three simple equations involving $b$ mod $\t^5$ or $\t^7$.
-Although these conditions are not fully explicit, they are quick to check since there are only 64 odd residue classes modulo $\t^7$.
-In the proof of the proposition, we will make use of the following simple lemma, which easily follows from Lemma \ref{Uk-group-iso}.
+Instead, we prove that $d$ satisfies LSC at $1+i$ if and only if $d$ satisfies one of three simple equations involving $b$ mod $\t^5$ or $\t^7$.
+In the proof of the proposition, we will frequently apply the following lemma.